Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 About the estate:

-We are delighted to welcome back Didier and Sylvain Defaix to this guide; they submitted samples to us again this year, and they certainly made the right decision.
+We’re pleased to welcome back Didier and Sylvain Defaix to this guide; they submitted samples to us again this year, and they certainly made the right decision.
 Since 2009, the estate has been transitioning to organic farming, and in the early years this had somewhat altered the balance of the wines, which we found disappointing at the time.
-Over time, everything has fallen into place, and the wines tasted this year are worthy representatives of the appellation.
+Over time, however, everything has fallen into place, and the wines tasted this year are worthy representatives of the appellation.

 Bourgogne Aujourd'hui